johnno1962/Diamond/README.md

 used to create standalone binary versions of a script provided any dependencies are available.
-If you are debugging a script which imports another script or a framework you can get warnings about duplications of Swift Classes as they are both built into theh binary and linked against by the frameworks.
+If you are debugging a script which imports another script or a framework you can get warnings about duplications of Swift Classes as they are both built into the binary and linked against by the frameworks.
 You can ignore these.

 ### Importing one script into another to share code

-`diamond` shadow script projects are actually built as frameworks and run by loading them as a bundle.
+`diamond's` script projects are actually built as frameworks and run by loading them as a bundle.
 This means they can be imported into each other.
-If you wish to share some script library code it should be in the scripts's' directory ~/bin or ~/bin/lib for it to be rebuilt automatically.
+If you wish to share some script library code it should be in the scripts's directory ~/bin or ~/bin/lib for it to be rebuilt automatically.
 Otherwise if you want to use external frameworks the `-F`, `-L`, `-l<library>` and `-Xlinker` options can be added at the top of the script as they can with `xcrun swift`.